radekBednarik/mockserver-cli/README.md

 ## Installation for usage of the library

-1. run `npm i -g mockserver-cli`.
+1. run `npm i -g @bednarik_radek/mockserver-cli`.
 Global installation is recommended for usage of the library.
 So it will be accessible from any directory.

 2. run `npx expectations -h` to see the list of available commands.
 Will display something like this: